This is Country Jesus & the Extraterrestrial Highway

 Underground rock on Radio Boise, every Monday night from 10pm to midnight

-This show's name is an amalgamation of two underground music shows that aired on KKFI Kansas City in the 1990s that embody a spirit that I wanna give back to the cosmos.
+This show's name is an amalgamation of two underground radio shows that aired on KKFI Kansas City in the 1990s that embody a spirit that belong to the cosmos.
 Those shows, for your painstaking researching pleasure, were Country Jesus & Hillbilly Blues and The UFO Show.
-[Yes, there are traces left on the internet of a show from 20+ years ago!]
+[Yes, there are traces left on the internet of a show from 25+ years ago!]

 Country Jesus is derived from the ZZ Top song Heard It On The X. The song is about Mexican border blaster radio stations of the 1960s, specifically XERF in Acuña, across the river from Del Rio, TX.
 At the time, radio stations in the US were restricted to 50,000 watts.
 Mexico had no such regulations, so stations on the border set up high frequency transmitters to overpower US stations.
 XERF had a 250,000 watt transmitter, which supposedly could be picked up in Canada and, at night, far into Europe.
 Southern Texas stations had a hard time competing for a signal and the ZZ Top lads picked up XERF loud and clear in Houston.